AdamDevelopment/Thingsboard-and-Hass-Integration/progress.md

 - Shortened function names</br>

+# 2.12.2023

+- Fixed postgreSQL (compeletly destroyed itself, idk why) and remove unnecessary tables from database</br>
+- Changed telementry storing from "never delete" to "7 days", to prevent from taking too much space by it </br>

+# 3.12.2023

+- added flag to hass-init alias (0.0.0.0:8123) to be able to connect to Docker container via VPN</br>
+- Successfully sent telemetry data to Home Assistant's Docker Container via REST API from Thingsboard Server (connected to both Thingsboard REST and Homeassistant REST API's)</br>

 # To-Do

 - SSL server's encryption **not needed**</br>
 - OTA update via Thingsboard - **read more about it**</br>
 - Displaying 0% SpO2 instead of -999% on thingsboard UI, when finger is not detected/placed - **done**</br>
 - Create condition to calculate more average BPM in hearRateDetection() function to avoid BPM's spikes - **done**</br>
-- !!!Create script to translate JSON payload from thingsboard to one that Home Assistant understand!!!</br>
+- !!!Create script to translate JSON payload from thingsboard to one that Home Assistant understand!!!**not needed**</br>
 - If there's time, clean code creating struct, classes etc. (currently at 60-70% of flash memory, so code heavy af)</br>
 - After buying electrodes, check if AD8232's payload is making sense (displaying correct ECG function)</br>
 - Consider creating noise filters for better readings (AD8232 mostly)</br>